Hot QCD Phase Diagram From Holographic Einstein-Maxwell-Dilaton Models: Holographic models for the hot and baryon dense quark-gluon plasma

 where $D$ represents the data and $M^{(\theta)}$ is a given model with parameters $\theta$.
 Equation~\eqref{eq:Bayes} follows from expressing the joint probability $P(D\cap M^{(\theta)})$ in terms of the associated conditional probabilities $ P(M^{(\theta)}| D)$ and $P(D| M^{( \theta)})$.
 The conditional distribution $ P(M^{(\theta)}| D)$ is called the posterior and can be used to discriminate between different parameter sets $\theta$.
 It is the product of the likelihood $P(D| M^{( \theta)})$, quantifying agreement between model and data, and the prior $P(M^{(\theta)})$, which assigns a priori weights to the different parameter sets to reflect prior knowledge.
 The denominator $P(D)$ on the right-hand side of Eq.~\eqref{eq:Bayes} is known as the evidence and can be obtained as a normalization constant.

-Recently, an improved numerical implementation of the EMD model developed within the {MUSES Collaboration} has enabled a Bayesian analysis over lattice QCD results for the zero-density equation of state.
+Recently, an improved numerical implementation of the EMD model developed within the \href{https://muses.physics.illinois.edu/}{MUSES Collaboration} has enabled a Bayesian analysis over lattice QCD results for the zero-density equation of state \cite{Hippert:2023bel}.
 In Eqs.~\eqref{eq:EMDV} and \eqref{eq:EMDf}, the very nonlinear character of the potentials over $\phi$ make functional forms, such as seen in Fig.~\ref{fig:ceps}, highly sensitive to precise parameter values.
-A complete Bayesian analysis is underway and will be published shortly.
-Here, we briefly highlight and explain the results obtained from an initial analysis.
+A complete Bayesian analysis is presented in \cite{Hippert:2023bel}, while here, we briefly highlight and explain the results obtained from an initial analysis.

 New parametric ansatze for the free functions $V(\phi)$ and $f(\phi)$ of the holographic EMD action \eqref{eq:EMDaction} are introduced to reproduce qualitative features of Eqs.~\eqref{eq:EMDV} and \eqref{eq:EMDf} in a way that depends more transparently on parameter values: